 Juan M. Guerrero Elementary School

-- Juan M. Guerrero Elementary School's student population of 761 students has stayed relatively flat over five school years.
+- Juan M. Guerrero Elementary School's student population of 711 students has declined by 6% over five school years.

 |Grades Offered||Grades Prekindergarten-5|